Roro Jonggrang

 The Legend of Roro Jonggrang (ꦫꦫꦗꦺꦴꦁꦒꦿꦁ) is a Javanese popular legend (folktales) from Central Java telling the story of love and betrayal, the warrior and the cursed princess.
 It also explains the mythical origin of Ratu Boko (ꦫꦠꦸꦧꦏ) palace, Sewu temple, and the Durga statue in Prambanan temple compound.
-The title Roro (pronounced /rɔrɔ/ in Javanese) is an ancient honorific title to address unmarried princesses and female nobility, thus the name Rara Jonggrang in Javanese means 'slender maiden'.
+The title Roro (pronounced /rɔrɔ/ in Javanese) is an ancient honorific title to address unmarried princesses and female nobility, thus, the name Rara Jonggrang in Javanese means 'slender maiden'.

 Summary

-The legend tells the story about two ancient and neighbouring kingdoms in Java, Pengging and Boko.
+The legend tells the story of two ancient and neighbouring kingdoms in Java, Pengging, and Boko.